-Ardelyx, Inc. (Nasdaq: $ARDX) Stock Hub: IBSRELA Growth, XPHOZAH Rebuild, ACCEL Phase 3 and the Commercial Biotech Test
+Ardelyx, Inc. (Nasdaq: $ARDX) Stock Hub: Record Q2 Revenue With the IBSRELA Guidance Cut, XPHOZAH Access and ACCEL Phase 3

 Ardelyx is one of those biotech stories that changed shape in public.
 For years, the company was mainly a development-stage name built around tenapanor, a locally acting NHE3 inhibitor designed to alter intestinal transport pathways.
 Today, Ardelyx is a commercial-stage biopharmaceutical company with two U.S.-approved products that share the same active ingredient: IBSRELA for adults with irritable bowel syndrome with constipation and XPHOZAH for adults with chronic kidney disease on dialysis who need help reducing serum phosphorus as add-on therapy after inadequate response or intolerance to phosphate binders.